byrd-laif/soilMakers/readme.md

 ***Creating co-Evolutionary Leaders;*** Revolutionary Eco-logical Actions that are transferable through to nature. ***Bio-Logical Earth Care Systems*** provide the environment for an enlightening, sustainable future.

-#### An opportunity for the creation of something new and beautiful.
+*An opportunity for the creation of something new and beautiful.*

+Being responsible stewards of the Earth means taking to heart the current planetary healing crisis.
+Having accepted this circumstance *responsibility* then means *ability,* to have a *creative response* to the situation as it is *now.* The *seeds of opportunity* and awareness, to take the moment and transform it into a better situation.

-***Putting nature on the balance sheet.
-Bio-Logical Earth Care System Services; Transforming an Environ-mental withdraw to an Environ-mental Deposit for the future.
+#### Putting nature on the balance sheet.
+***Bio-Logical Earth Care System Services; Transforming an Environ-mental withdraw to an Environ-mental Deposit for the future.
 Mobilizing bio-resources (organic refuse) and converting them into bio-gold, Bio-Logical Earth Care Services & Commodities.***

 ***Power as responsibility rather than domination.*** A radical sift from the 'dominator' Bio-Logical Warfare; built on guilt, fear and force.
 To an 'Eco-logical Partnership', *Bio-Logical Freedom; feeling free to swim in the rivers of Mother Earth without fear of reprisal.*